firdous-cloud-analyst/-AI-sales-reporting-automation/README.md

 # AI-Powered Sales Reporting Automation (Make.com + Gemini API)

-An end-to-end, no-code automation pipeline that pulls sales data from Google Sheets, uses Google's Gemini AI to generate a natural-language business report, and automatically distributes it via **Gmail (HTML report)** and **Slack (formatted summary)** — on a schedule, with zero manual effort.
+An end-to-end, automation pipeline that pulls sales data from Google Sheets, uses Google's Gemini AI to generate a natural-language business report, and automatically distributes it via **Gmail (HTML report)** and **Slack (formatted summary)** — on a schedule, with zero manual effort.

 ---